Larger Quantities, Lower Prices

 Yellow Iris - Iris pseudacorus grows wild near ponds, marshes or in wet meadows.
 Yellow Iris prefers wet conditions and acidic, excessively moist soil.
 It blooms in May and June, and each bloom is bright yellow with brownish-purple veining inside each flower.
 Yellow flag iris is drought tolerant.

-Native to Europe, Yellow flag iris is recommended for growth in USDA hardiness zones 5 to 9.
+Professional gardeners recommend growing these in USDA hardiness zones 5 to 9.
 Yellow flag iris can be used to brighten up any area of your yard.
 It typically reaches heights of 3 to 5 feet and has a spread of 2 to 2.5 feet.
 Yellow flag iris blooms during May and June.
-The blooms it produces are especially lovely and cheerful.
+The flowers it produces are especially lovely and cheerful.
 This plant is also an excellent choice if you have wildlife such as deer wandering throughout your yard, as it is resistant to this kind of damage.
-Another great thing about Yellow flag iris is that it is relatively low maintenance and easy to care for.
+Another great thing about Yellow flag iris is that it is relatively low maintenance.
 It also makes a lovely border plant or looks beautiful planted in clusters near patios, decks, and porches.
 Yellow flag iris works well in areas that receive little rainfall.

 Botanical Latin Name: Iris pseudacorus L